Yakutian Labour Union of Federalists: History

-The creation of the YLUF was scheduled for June 1917 at the 2nd Congress of Yakuts and Russian Peasants, but most of the members of the "freedom union" who would've created the party were unavailable due to being busy with agricultural work and as such a constituent congress was gathered on June 27, 1917 with the event's most important outcome being the creation of the Yakut Labor Union of Federalists" party.
-At the parties creation it had 400 members including important members of Yakut politics and intelligentsia.
-The party was led by a 9 man central committee whose exact membership was not survived.
-But it is known that in practice the primarily ran by Vasilii V. Nikiforov and Gavriil V. Ksenofontov, who while not holding any official position within the party they were headed or were part of other important Yakut organization which gave them de facto control of the party. other important figures included Alexei Dmitrievich Shirokih who was active party member and skilled organizer who was elected Chairman of the Central Committee; and Roman Ivanovich Orosin, an active figure in Yakut Nationalist politics who was elected Secretary of the Central Committee.
-The party quickly grew and by November 1917 it had 1198 members and 19 committees.
+The creation of the YLUF was scheduled for June 1917 at the 2nd Congress of Yakuts and Russian Peasants, but most of the members of the "freedom union" who would've created the party were unavailable due to being busy with agricultural work and as such a constituent congress was gathered on June 27, 1917 with the event's most important outcome being the creation of the "Yakut Labour Union of Federalists" party.
+At the party's creation it had four hundred members including important members of Yakut politics and intelligentsia.
+The party was led by a nine-man central committee whose exact membership records have not survived.
+It is known that in practice the party was primarily ran by Nikiforov and Ksenofontov; while not holding any official position within the party, they were heading or were part of other important Yakut organizations which gave them de facto control of the party.
+Other important figures included Alexei Dmitrievich Shirokih who was an active party member and skilled organizer who was elected chairman of the central committee; and Roman Ivanovich Orosin, an active figure in Yakut Nationalist politics who was elected secretary of the central committee.
+The party quickly grew and by November 1917 had 1,198 members and nineteen committees.

-In their program, the federalists support the equal rights of all Russian citizens regardless of religion, gender, class, religious or other differences.
+In their program, the federalists support the equal rights of all Russian citizens regardless of religion, gender, class, or other differences.
 They called for legal inviolability of the person and home, freedom of religion, freedom of speech, freedom of the press, freedom of assembly, and the right to strike.
 They also wanted protection and support for the previously oppressed peoples of Russia.

-The party allocated much of its resources and effort to the development of local government by utilizing the zemstvo's.
-Zemstvo's first began to form in Yakutia in the end of 1917 and Vasily Vasilyevich Nikiforov was a head of the Yakut regional zemstvo created in January 1918.
+The party allocated much of its resources and effort to the development of local government by utilizing the zemstvos.
+Zemstvos first began to form in Yakutia at the end of 1917, and Nikiforov was the head of the Yakut regional zemstvo created in January 1918.

-The party received 1541 votes (43.02%) in the Yakutsk Electoral District in the 1917 elections and Ksenofontov was elected to 1 of the districts 2 seats but due to instability he was unable to actually attend the Russian Constituent Assembly.
+The party received 1,541 votes (43.02%) in the Yakutsk Electoral District in the 1917 Russian Constituent Assembly election, and Ksenofontov was elected to one of the district's two seats, but due to instability, he was unable to actually attend the Constituent Assembly.
 Ksenofontov also served as the YLUF's representative in the Siberian Regional Duma and as the representative in the Provisional Siberian Government for the party.

 The party ceased to operate in 1919 after the Bolsheviks seized power in the region.